Zechariah 14 – Holiness to the LORD

 b.
 Living waters shall flow from Jerusalem: Jerusalem will no longer be a dry city, but a glorious river will flow from the city and branch off both east and west, and it will be a never ending flow (in both summer and winter it shall occur).

 i.
 All over the world people want to know what will happen to Jerusalem.
 Zechariah knows the answer – God will gloriously save and restore Jerusalem, making it the capital city of the millennial earth.

 ii.
 Ezekiel 47 records a vision that may describe this scene.
 Ezekiel saw a river flowing from the throne of God and down to the Dead Sea, bringing life and vitality everywhere.

 c.
-All the land shall be turned into a plain from Geba to Rimmon south of Jerusalem: Since the mountains around Jerusalem are no longer needed as a defense, they can be flattened into a plain.
+All the land shall be turned into a plain from Geba to Rimmon south of Jerusalem: Since the mountains around Jerusalem would no longer be needed as a defense, they could be flattened into a plain.

 d.
 Jerusalem shall be safely inhabited: This will be the first time in a long time that Jerusalem will be a safe place to live.

 And this shall be the plague with which the LORD will strike all the people who fought against Jerusalem:

 Their flesh shall dissolve while they stand on their feet,

 Their eyes shall dissolve in their sockets,